 - 1. Open the Settings menu. - 2.
 Choose Preferences. - 3.
 In the Preferences window, switch to the Effects tab. - 4.
-To enable keystroke recording, select one of the options: - Keyboard shortcuts only only key combinations such as Ctrl+C or Shift+Control+Esc will show up on screen.
+To enable keystroke recording, select one of the options: - Keyboard shortcuts only only key combinations such as #C or $\#\nabla Esc$ will show up on screen.
 Letters and keys that do not cause an action will not be displayed. - All keystrokes each key you press will appear on screen, including letters and numbers.

-To turn off keystroke recording, open the Effects preferences once again and disable the keystroke recording options.
+To turn off keystroke recording, open the Effects preferences once again and select Do not capture keystrokes.